-Prioritize clear communication from the start
+Communicate the value from the start

 Your employees never should be surprised by a big change, especially if it’s a new technology that will impact their day-to-day processes.
-By utilizing clear and frequent communication early on, you can ensure your workforce is well informed of what the technology is, why you’ll be implementing it and what benefits you expect to see long before you actually roll out the changes.
+By using clear and frequent communication early on, you can ensure your workforce is well informed of what the technology is, why you’ll be implementing it and what benefits you expect to see long before you actually roll out the changes.
 Be as open as possible about why you’re making the change.

 Don’t be surprised or insulted by resistance

-Find your positivity leaders
+Find your champions

-Identify the people in your organization whom you can count on to champion your new technology and strategically engage them in the rollout.
-They’ll be able to help others learn the more challenging processes of using the technology, and they’ll be able to meet negativity head on with positivity.
+Identify the people in your organization you can count on to champion your new technology and strategically engage them in the rollout.
+They’ll be able to help others learn the more challenging processes of using the technology, and they’ll be able to meet negativity head-on with positivity.
 Cultivating excitement is a great way to get your organization energized for change — and positivity leaders can help motivate everyone else to get on board.

 Make the launch an exciting event

 While you don’t need to oversell your new technology, there’s no harm in making the launch and subsequent training sessions something to celebrate.
 Crafting a presentation that is enjoyable and engaging for your employees can help build interest in the new technology and make the transition period less of a struggle.